lejahmal/PL-indicator/README.md

 ## How to Manage Risk

-**AOPV (Average Order Book Price Volatility)** is the spread between the two AOP values.
+**AOPV (Average Orderbook Price Volatility)** is the spread between the two AOP values.
 Use it to manage risk:

      •	LOW RISK subtract the AOPV spread from your order price (for buy orders) or add it to your order price (for sell orders).
      •	MEDIUM RISK set the stop loss at the sum of the price that directly borders your order price plus your AOPV.